ddev/ddev/docs/content/users/configuration/config.md

 ## `router`

-Whether to enable the default [traefik router](../extend/traefik-router.md#traefik-router) or the legacy "nginx-proxy" router.
+Whether to enable the default [Traefik router](../extend/traefik-router.md#traefik-router) or the legacy "nginx-proxy" router.

 | Type | Default   | Usage
 | -- |-----------| --